consensusnetworks/casimir/apps/docs/src/introduction/architecture.md

 - A [Casimir factory](#casimir-factory) that configures and deploys staking strategies.
 - For each staking strategy:
-  - A [Casimir manager](#casimir-manager) that is the entrypoint for stakers and deploys and distributes to validator pools.
+  - A [Casimir manager](#casimir-manager) that accepts any amount of stake and distributes it to validator pools.
-  - A [Casimir registry](#casimir-registry) that is the entrypoint for operators and binds collateral to validators pools.
+  - A [Casimir registry](#casimir-registry) that registers operators and binds collateral to validators pools.
   - A [Casimir upkeep](#casimir-upkeep) that automates distributed consensus layer reports.
   - A [Casimir views](#casimir-views) that provides a read-only interface to the strategy.
   - For each validator pool: